ashishkumar006/Assignment_12/README.md

 ---

 ## Model Details
-The project uses a custom GPT model fine-tuned for text generation.
 It supports dynamic input and generates coherent completions based on user prompts.
-While similar to OpenAI's GPT models, this implementation is entirely custom-built.
+This implementation is entirely custom-built.

 ---

 ## Key Libraries
-- **PyTorch**: For loading and running the GPT model.
+- **PyTorch**: For loading and running the model.
 - **Gradio**: For creating the web-based user interface.
 - **tiktoken**: For tokenizing and decoding text.